ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 ## NSX DLR interfaces
 {: #openshift-runbook-runbook-nsxdlr-interfaces}

-The NSX DLR is deployed with a transit network between the OpenShift NSX Edge and the OpenShift Logical switch.
+The NSX DLR is deployed with a transit network between the {{site.data.keyword.redhat_openshift_notm}} NSX Edge and the {{site.data.keyword.redhat_openshift_notm}} Logical switch.
 The Edge is defined as an uplink interface and the Logical switch is defined as an internal interface.

 | Interface name| Interface type | IP addresses | Port group/Logical switch |
 | --- | ---| --- | --- |